"Responsible Employees" Are Required to Report Title IX Incidents

 -

-Directly to the Office of Equal Opportunity and Access, the Title IX Coordinator or a Deputy Title IX Coordinator.
+Directly to the Title IX Coordinator, or the Office of Equal Opportunity and Access.
 Individuals may report to their supervisor who will report to offices above.

-A report to the Title IX Coordinator may be made in person during Equal Opportunity and Access office hours, or at any time via email (titleixcoordinator@umass.edu), telephone, mail, or online using the Report A Concern form, which includes an option for anonymous submission.
-Please note that reporting a concern to the Title IX Coordinator does not constitute filing an official police report, you must contact the UMPD directly.
+A report to the Title IX Coordinator may be made in person during Equal Opportunity and Access office hours, or at any time via email (@email), telephone, mail, or using the Online Title IX Report A Concern form, which includes an option for anonymous submission.
+Please note that reporting a concern to the Title IX Coordinator does not constitute filing an official police report, to do that you must contact the UMPD directly.

 Title IX Coordinator